CastellanR/react-boilerplate/README.md

 ## Considerations

-To use HeroUI components, you need to manual install the components you will use.
+To use HeroUI components, you need to manually install the components you will use.
 This way, node_modules folder is lighter with only the components that you need